afisherlopez/BatGPT/README.md

     o Creation of executable script using #! o Use of setup.py

-# Creating new project from this template:
+# Creating new project from this template

     o Create your own repo on github, and note its clone URL, say git@github.com:john_doe/your_project.git